kurtcz/Ogle/docs/README.md

 To save metrics for a given day to a file or database call

 `/ogle/SaveMetricsFromAllServers?date=yyyy-MM-dd`

+The date parameter is optional and defaults to the previous day.

 The endpoint will distribute the request to all web application nodes, the metrics will be collated and saved.
 The endpoint will respond with a number of metrics saved.
 Consequtive calls for the same date will overwrite any potential previous data saved for the same date before.